-In 2019, the grant program will distribute nearly $1.6 million among 159 grant winners developing “quick-action” projects across all 50 states, Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
-Each project will help communities make immediate improvements while jumpstarting long-term progress to support residents of all ages.
+In 2019, the grant program distributed nearly $1.6 million among 159 grant winners developing “quick-action” projects across all 50 states, Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
+Each project helped communities make immediate improvements while jumpstarting long-term progress to support residents of all ages.

-Each of the projects, which must be completed by November 4, 2019, is designed to achieve one or more of the following outcomes:
+Each of the projects, which had to be completed by November 4, 2019, were designed to achieve one or more of the following outcomes:

 - Create vibrant public places that improve open spaces, parks and access to other amenities.